 Previously this recipe was available exclusively in my gluten-free cookbook, Frugal Gluten-Free Cooking.
 It’s a signature recipe because it’s effortless to make, the ingredients are affordable, and it replicates a formally beloved recipe in identical fashion!

 Simply dump and mix the focaccia dough ingredients, spread in a prepared pan, and let it rest for one quick rise while the oven preheats.
-Just like gluten-free breadsticks or pillowy soft gluten-free rolls, you can enjoy, hot doughy gluten-free focaccia in less than a hour!
+Just like copycat Olive Garden gluten-free breadsticks you can enjoy, hot doughy gluten-free focaccia in less than a hour!
+For the ultimate Italian meal, pair other family favorites, the ultimate GF lasagna recipe or Gramma’s legendary tender no breadcrumb meatballs.

-When making gluten-free bread recipes I prefer to keep the ingredients simple and affordable by using standard kitchen staples, like these below.
+When making recipes from my gluten-free bread collection I prefer to keep the ingredients simple and affordable by using standard kitchen staples, like these below.
+If manage to have any leftovers, this homemade GF focaccia can be toasted into cubes and added to an Italian panzanella salad as well.

-- Milk – For a dairy-free or vegan focaccia recipe, simply replace the milk with a non-dairy milk alternative
+- Milk – For a dairy-free or vegan focaccia, simply replace the milk with a non-dairy milk alternative

-- Extra Virgin Olive Oil – A crucial ingredient when making focaccia for the crispy bottom crust and authentic Italian flavor.
+- Extra Virgin Olive Oil – A crucial ingredient when making the signature crispy bottom crust and authentic Italian flavor.
 Olive oil is used in the bread dough for moisture, and coats the top plus bottom crusts.

 - Rosemary – A classic topping for focaccia.
 Use fresh rosemary for best flavor, or dried works as well.
 For gluten-free rosemary bread add 1/2 teaspoon dried rosemary to the dough and sprinkle additional on top.